CMSgov/dpc-static-site/common/guide.md

 - Use the command invocation:

   ~~~
-  openssl rsa -in ./private.pem -outform PEM -pubout -out ./public.pem
+  openssl rsa -in private.pem -outform PEM -pubout -out public.pem
   ~~~

 **3. Paste the contents** of your public key (public.pem file) into the ‘Public Key’ field in the DPC Portal.
 You must include the “BEGIN PUBLIC KEY” and “END PUBLIC KEY” tags before and after your key.

 ![Public Key Example - Shows public key with the BEGIN PUBLIC KEY and END PUBLIC KEY tags.](/assets/images/guide_public_key_ex.svg)

-**4. Add a Label:** Title your public key with a descriptive name that can be easily recognized for future purposes.
+**4a.
+3a:** Title your public key with a descriptive name that can be easily recognized for future purposes.

 **5. Proceed** to creating your public key signature.